Training routines (Scientology): TR-7: High School Indoc

 This routine is similar to TR-6, except that the coach resists the student verbally and physically.
 The student may use physical contact to enforce a command.
 The routine continues until the student can fully control the coach despite attempts to stop control.

-TR-8: Tone 40 on an Object
+TR-8: Tone 40 on an object

 The student repeatedly commands an ashtray to stand up and sit down, acknowledging each action.
 Although the student holds the ashtray throughout the exercise, the goal is to cause the ashtray to move purely by tone 40 intention.

-TR-9: Tone 40 on a Person
+TR-9: Tone 40 on a person

 As in TR-6, the student moves the coach around a room with verbal commands.
 The coach resists, and the student must use a combination of smooth physical control and unspoken intention to make the coach obey.
 The routine continues until the student can maintain exact intention despite resistance.

+TR-L: Lying

+The "Intelligence Specialist Training Routine" (TR-L) is used to teach someone to easily and convincingly lie, giving plausible but untrue information with the ability to elaborate.

+Criticism

+According to Cooper, the training routines are "unbelievably tiring and boring" and can induce hallucinations.
+When Cooper did the drills, she experienced emotions, itching, twitching, stiffness, blurred vision, and hallucinating.
+Atack also hallucinated during TR-0.
+Bullbait can also be incredibly uncomfortable during the drill.
+It took Atack two hours to get through being called a homosexual by his drilling partner, and Cooper was on the receiving end of much explicit and perverse sexual solicitations; that "sounded disgustingly similar to an obscene telephone caller without the benefit of a telephone".
+Janet Reitman recounts the story of a thirteen year old girl who was partnered with a teenage boy during bullbait: "Then, at one point he started to unzip his pants, I was horrified, but I just had to sit there.
+It was mortifying."

+In 2015, Atack mentioned that "OT-TR0 has the potentially sinister aspect of immediate group acceptance — by sitting with your eyes closed in a course-room full of strangers, you lower your defenses" and that bullbait "dissociates emotional responses and has a robotizing effect".